 Cannabis microbusinesses are facilities that engage in a combination of retail, distribution, manufacturing and/or cultivation.
 Small scale activities, such as packaging, labelling, pre-rolling or blending require manufacturing and/or distribution licenses from the state.
+Drying or trimming cannabis to prepare the plant for resale requires a cultivation license from the state.
 The Council received input from the public that stressed the importance of cross-licensing for businesses to compete within the industry.
 Council seeks an ordinance that would:

-Allow small-scale manufacturing and/or distribution activities as accessory to retail uses, thereby allowing cannabis "microbusinesses."
+Allow small-scale manufacturing, distribution and/or cultivation activities as accessory to retail uses, thereby allowing cannabis "microbusinesses."

-The proposed ILUDC amendment includes Section 18.42.057(F), stating that "accessory uses [to cannabis dispensaries] may include activities that require multiple state cannabis licenses, including, but not limited to manufacturing, distribution and/or processing."
-This language allows cannabis manufacturing, distribution and processing uses in conjunction with a dispensary.
+The proposed ILUDC amendment includes Section 18.42.057(G), stating that "accessory uses [to cannabis dispensaries] may include activities that require multiple state cannabis licenses, including, but not limited to manufacturing, distribution, processing and/or cultivation."
+This language allows cannabis manufacturing, distribution, processing and cultivation uses in conjunction with a dispensary.
 These other activities, however, shall be "accessory" to the retail store, which the ILUDC defines as "a use customarily incidental to, related and clearly subordinate to a primary use on the same parcel, which does not alter the primary use."
-The review authority (the Director for a Minor Use Permit, and the Commission on appeal), would review any non-retail activities of a microbusiness application to ensure they are accessory, and would condition the permit such that the accessory activities do not become the primary use of the business.
-Additionally, Section 18.42.057(F) prohibits the use of volatile solvents in the manufacturing activities accessory to retail uses.
+The review authority (the Director for a Minor Use Permit, and the Commission on appeal), would review any non-retail activities of a microbusiness application to ensure they are accessory, and could condition the permit such that the accessory activities do not become the primary use of the business.
+Additionally, Section 18.42.057(G) prohibits the use of volatile solvents in the manufacturing activities accessory to retail uses.